miscuser/scripts/README.md

 Scripts
 =======
-These are scripts for all sorts of different purposes.
+These are scripts I use regularly.